Cost to Build a Garden Wall

 Hold the gate in position and mark the position of the mounting holes on the hinges.
 Make sure that these hols are fully centred on brick and not on the mortar.
 Put the gate aside and drill 2-inch holes into the marked positions.
 Return the gate to position and attach it to the wall using masonry screws.

 Close the gate and position the latch side of the gate.
 Again, make sure that the mounting holes are centred on brick, not mortar.
-Mark the position, drill and screw in place as for the gate.
+Mark the position, drill and screw in place for the gate.

 Hiring Someone

 If you don’t have the equipment to hand, then it might be a good idea to hire someone to hang the gate for you.
-You can expect to pay £150 - £200 depending on where you live.
+You can expect to pay £150 to £200 depending on where you live.

 Removing a Garden Brick Wall

 Removing a brick wall can open up your garden.
-If you replace your front garden wall with a fence, it can either provide more privacy, if you choose a tall fence, or it can make the front of your house seem larger by using a picket fence.
+If you replace your front garden wall with a fence, it can either provide more privacy if you choose a tall fence, or it can make the front of your house seem larger by using a picket fence.

 How to Remove A Brick Wall